-Make sure that you install AutoApps with that account from Google Play in the web version of Google Play (it won’t work in the app).
+- Make sure that you install AutoApps with that account from Google Play in the web version of Google Play (copy-paste this link into a web-browser, it won’t work in the Android app).
 Then all in-app purchases will be made with that account.
-If you previously installed it with a different account, uninstall it and in Google Play make sure you are signed in with the correct account before installing it again.
+If you previously installed it with a different account, uninstall it and in the Google Play Web Page make sure you are signed in with the correct account before installing it again.

 Where can I see all the variables that are available for each Auto app?